Top Artists – Jethro Tull

 The Big Truth

 And of course he is more than welcome to make any and all the comparisons he deems fit, each from that lovely sample size of one.
 And if he wants to add another sample (size = 1) to the mix by playing the DCC gold CD, he’s welcome to do that too, which he did.
-I’m guessing that his CD player is every bit as accurate as his front end (comprising turntable/ arm/ cartridge/ phono stage/ cables), which, if he were to ascribe a number to the accuracy of all the pieces that make up this chain, would have to be in the 100% or so range.
+I’m guessing that his CD player is every bit as accurate as his front end (comprising turntable/ arm/ cartridge/ phono stage/ cables), which, if he were to ascribe a percentage to the accuracy of all the pieces that make up this chain, would have to be in the range of 100% or thereabouts.
 Or as the late John McLaughlin might say, on a scale of one to ten: ten, meaning Metaphysically Accurate.

 No colorations.
 No imperfections.
 Pure Truth, and nothing but.